-There are four developed campgrounds in the Redwood National Park area, three of which are in the forest and one along the coast: Jedediah Smith, Mill Creek, Elk Prairie, and Gold Bluffs Beach.
-Although camping here is a great experience, you'll pay for the privilege, with fees running $35 a night per vehicle as of May 2018.
+There are four developed campgrounds in the Redwood National Park area, three of which are in the forest and one along the coast: Jedediah Smith, Mill Creek, Elk Prairie and Gold Bluffs Beach.
+Although camping here is a great experience, you'll pay for the privilege, with fees running $35 a night per vehicle as of the 2018 season.
 There are no day-use-only fees anywhere in the park except for the Gold Bluffs Beach section of Prairie Creek Redwoods State Park, which charges and $8 entrance fee.
 The parks are operated through the state park system.

 Backcountry camping is a popular and rewarding way to see the area, but it does require some arrangements in advance.
 A permit is required to use any of the eight backcountry sites, but it is free.
 You'll be expected to leave every site the way you found it (or better).

 Pay attention to park warnings that might change your backcountry plans.
 Rock slides or fires can cut off roads and trails you would need to use to access this type of site.

 Unlike many national parks, Redwood National Park does not offer any lodges within the park.
 The nearest hotels are off the park property in Crescent City, Eureka, Klamath, and Orick.

 Top Free Attractions in the Park

 Hiking in the park is a major attraction, but you'll also be able to take some excellent scenic drives, and both hiking and driving through the park are free.
 Some roads take you through spectacular coastal scenery, while other narrow paths lead through ancient forests.
 Some of these roads are unpaved and unsuitable for larger vehicles, so ask for advice before you start out in an SUV.